Code4Community/phaser-code-editor-template/README.md

-# Phaser 3 + Code4Community Language Example Project
+# Phaser 3 + Code4Community Library Example Project

 This project uses the [Phaser 3 Project Template](https://github.com/photonstorm/phaser3-project-template).
 Read more about everything not related to our language library there.

 ## Using the Language Library

 1. Install this library in your project.
 You can do that from github or from a local directory.
 For local development, the directory is best.
-These exact commands may not work.
+These exact commands should work.

-        npm install --save code4community/code-editor-and-interpreter
+        npm install --save code4community/c4c-lib

     OR

-        npm install --save file://$HOME/school/c4c-club/code-editor-and-interpreter/
+        npm install --save file://$HOME/school/c4c-club/c4c-lib/

 2. Create the editor.

     ```javascript
     // Create the C4C editor, inside the given element.
-    C4C.editor.create(document.body);
+    C4C.Editor.create(document.body);
     ```

     You can also pass in a theme for the editor and a flag which initially sets the editor to be invisible.